dharmeshkakadia/hive-faq/README.md

 ### How do I specify a config or variable while starting hive?
 ``hive -hiveconf a=b``

+### How do I list all columns and their types for a table?
+Within hive/beeline shell run ``desc <tablename>``

+### How do I list all properties of a table?
+Within hive/beeline shell run ``desc extended <tablename>``.
+The output includes all the column names, their types, data format, compression properties, table statistics, columns statistics etc.

 ### How do I disable mapjoin?
 ``set hive.auto.convert.join=false``